saranshbansal/learn-aws/NOTES_IAM_COGNITO.md

 ![alt text](images/image-cognito.png)

-The two main components of AWS Cognito are **user pools** and **identity pools**:
+The two main components of AWS Cognito are **user pools** and **identity pools**.

-**User Pools**
+>> **Exam tip:** To make it easier to remember the different between `User Pools` and `Identity Pools`, think of Users Pools as being like `IAM Users` or `Active Directory` and an Identity Pools as being like an `IAM Role`.

+### User Pools (Authentication)

+![alt text](images/image-cognito_user_pools.png)

-- Authentication: User Pools primarily handle user sign-up, sign-in, and user management.
+User Pools primarily handle user sign-up, sign-in, and user management.
 They are responsible for authenticating users.
-- User pools are user directories that provide sign-up and sign-in options for your app users.

-**Identity Pools**

-- Authorization: Identity Pools are used for granting temporary AWS credentials to users, allowing them to access AWS resources.
-- They are primarily focused on authorizing access to AWS services.
-- Identity pools enable you to grant your users access to other AWS services.

-You can use identity pools and user pools separately or together.

-No need for the application to embed or store AWS credentials locally on the device and it gives users a seamless experience across all mobile devices.

-### User Pools

-![alt text](images/image-cognito_user_pools.png)

 Cognito User Pools are user directories used to manage sign-up and sign-in functionality for mobile and web applications for your app users.

 Users can also sign in through social identity providers like Facebook or Amazon, and through SAML identity providers.